 I wondered if OGR was at fault, but running a TAB to MIF translation with ogr2ogr using British National Grid doesn't seem to give the same issue.

 Running QGIS 1.7.0 on Windows 7 x64

-#4 Updated by ramon . almost 8 years ago
+#4 Updated by ramon . about 8 years ago

 A colleague pointed out behaviour matching this to me, except with the Australian Datums (GDA94 and ADG84) and associated projections (MGA94 and AMG84).

 My colleague has 1.74 installed by the OSGeo method on Windows 7 (64-bit).

 I've tested on the same platform (different computer), and on 1.9 and confirmed the behaviour.